Mission

 We typically work with:

-• Grassroots groups and cultural spaces who want to use print as a medium for civic engagement, public dialogue, or cultural memory.
+- Grassroots groups and cultural spaces who want to use print as a medium for civic engagement or public dialogue.

 How Collaborators Are Chosen